-Most of this art I made in my early twenties, when I still lived in the Soviet Union.
-I used oil, pastels, watercolor, gouache, ink, as well as rusty nails, cigarette ashes, matchsticks, and whatever else came in handy on my travels through Ukraine, Siberia, Caucasus, and Central Asia.
+Most of this I created in my early twenties, while I still lived in the Soviet Union.
+I used oil, pastels, watercolor, gouache, ink, as well as rusty nails, cigarette ashes, matchsticks, and whatever else came in handy on my travels through Ukraine, Siberia, the Caucasus, and Central Asia.

-Young and reckless, I thought I could beat the system and spent several years creating the artwork within these pages.
-When I ran out of youthful enthusiasm, I realized that I’d only been beating my head against an impenetrable wall.
-I gave up painting and moved on to writing, which I thought only required a pen and paper.
-I was wrong there, too, but that story is for another day.
+Young and rebellious, I thought I could beat the system and continued to paint.
+My youthful enthusiasm lasted for several years, until I realized that I’d been beating my head against an impenetrable wall made of regulations that governed our existence within the state.
+Feeling thwarted, I gave up painting and moved on to writing, which I thought only required a pen and paper.
+I was wrong there too, but that story is for another day.

 I now live in Florida, making digital graphics.
-On a recent trip to my Ukrainian hometown, I found my old artwork stored in my parents’ closet, in various stages of deterioration.
-I took digital photos and later restored all of it on my computer.
-Then I built an online gallery where I can now exhibit my art and sell prints without bureaucratic approval.
+On a recent trip to my Ukrainian hometown, I found my old creations in my parents’ closet, in various stages of decay.
+I photographed them and later digitally restored the images on my computer.
+Fortunately, I no longer needed an approval from the state to exhibit them in my personal online gallery and sell the prints to anyone who wants them.